nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

      `metroae vsc_ha_upgrade_backup_and_prep_2`

-     **Troubleshotting**: If you experience a failure, you can re-execute the command.
+     **Troubleshooting**: If you experience a failure, you can re-execute the command.

 2. Deploy VSC node two.